ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

    Simple skampi diagram

 All charts depend on the tango-base and, in general, all charts could need the archiver and the webjive interface.
-At the moment, this is modelled in the repository skampi where all charts are Subcharts of a parent one called skampi and they are installed with helm templating instead of the normal installation.
+At the moment, this is modelled in skampi repository where there is one parent chart called skampi and all other charts are its subcharts.
+They are installed with Helm templating instead of normal installation
 There are a number of disadvantages in this model specifically:

-* Common testing, one place for all integration testing and not a clear distinction between system and integration tests
+* Common testing: one place for all integration testing.
+No clear distinction between system and integration tests
 * Not easy to find logs: many tests on the same namespace
 * Same namespace for many deployments
 * No versioning: charts are not versioned